Klingsor0/Laser-track/README.md

 # Laser Track

-From a photograph of an optical experimental arrange extracts the laser path guided by the user.
+From a photograph of an optical experimental arrangement extracts the laser path guided by the user.
 It also does a fitting analyisis with a presrcibed geometry.
 The edge algorithm is an active components greedy algorithm.
 It is planned to implement in the future to work with live cameras.